 - 1 tsp sesame oil

-- 1 tsp sugar - I like organic unprocessed brown sugar or honey
+- 1 tsp sugar - I like organic unprocessed brown sugar

 - 2 Tbs lemon juice- approx half a lemon